 There is no magic formula for ranking a website in Google neither there is anyone that can tell you how long it will take to get to the first pages.

-Google has repeatedly said that they are using more than 255 factors in their ranking algorithm but the most important factors that are also related with how long it takes to rank in Google are the following:
+Google has repeatedly said that they are using more than 255 factors in their ranking algorithm but the most important factors that are also related to how long it takes to rank in Google are the following:

-Age of the domain – A website that is old and trusted is more likely to rank higher in Google search results than a newer website, provided that other factors remain equal.
+A website that is old and trusted is more likely to rank higher in Google search results than a newer website, provided that other factors remain equal.

 This does not mean that a new website cannot achieve good rankings but it simply means it will take more time.

 A domain is considered new when it is active (not parked) for less than 6 months.
-After the 6 month period you can start getting some serious traffic from search engines.
+After the 6 month period, you can start getting some serious traffic from search engines.

-You can read one of my case studies on how to build a successful blog with more than 500K visits per month, which is a very good example on how to build traffic for a new domain.
+You can read one of my case studies on how to build a successful blog with more than 500K visits per month, which is a very good example of how to build traffic for a new domain.